-The females can grow to approximately 5 in.
+Females can grow to approximately 5 in.
 (13 cm) in length.
-Males may reach a length of as much as 4 in.
+Males may reach of as much as 4 in.
 (10 cm).
 When threatened their response amazingly consists of white, red, purple, blue, and black colors.

-Devils Flower Mantis Behavior
+Devil’s Flower Mantis Behavior

-The Devils Flower Mantis prefers airborne insects.
+The Devil’s Flower Mantis prefers airborne insects.
 Their diet consists principally of moths, flies, beetles, and butterflies.

-Devils Flower Mantis Reproduction
+Devil’s Flower Mantis Reproduction

-On average, incubation lasts about fifty days.
+The incubation period varies according to temperature and humidity but averages about fifty days.
 During the developmental period of this insect, the nymphs feed on small insects such as houseflies and fruit flies.

 Todd Sain Sr.